hasan8130/Facial-Recognition-Attendance-System/README.md

 ## Scope of the project:

 For the initial development phase, i have divided the project into three modules.

-First, I experimented with some facial detection and recognition techniques discussed in different research papers to study and find the best approach for our final model.
+In the first module, I experimented with some facial detection techniques and assessed different classification algorithms such as PCA, LPB and LDA for facial recognition in order to find the best one for our final model.

 In the second module, i developed the project using the Haar